 Candidates must include a check for €80, payable to ENSAPC, to cover the cost of the eligibility review.
 Incomplete applications will not be considered.

 Candidates may submit, in a given calendar year, only one VAE application for a given degree at a given institution.
 In all, candidates may submit no more than three applications (for three different degrees) in a given year.

 Registration fees for the VAE process are set each year by the Ministry of Culture.
-In 2019/20, they were €780.
+In 2023/24, they are €780.
 With their application, candidates must include a check for €80 to cover the cost of reviewing their application for formal eligibility, the first step in the VAE process.